Trowse Bridge

+History

-The bridge was originally built in 1845 by George Parker Bidder, was rebuilt in 1905 and again in 1987.
+The bridge was built originally in 1845 by George Parker Bidder, was rebuilt in 1905 and again in 1987.
 Like many swing bridges, the structure first lifts on hydraulic jacks before swinging open to allow the passage of water traffic.
 The bridge has frequently caused problems with navigation on the river due to its unreliability, leaving it unable to open.

 It is notable for being the only swing bridge in the United Kingdom to carry an overhead electrified railway track (25 kV 50 Hz).
-Other examples can be found along the Northeast Corridor in the United States; see for instance Portal Bridge, and the Galata Bridge over the Golden Horn in Istanbul.
-The power supply to trains is provided by an overhead conductor rail instead of a wire, and there are short lengths of overhead conductor rail either side of the bridge on the fixed approaches.
-There is a 40 mph speed limit over the bridge in both directions as trains are about to arrive at, or have just departed from, Norwich Station.
+Other examples can be found along the Northeast Corridor in the United States; see for instance Portal Bridge and the Galata Bridge over the Golden Horn in Istanbul.
+The power supply to trains is provided by an overhead conductor rail instead of a wire and there are short lengths of overhead conductor rail either side of the bridge on the fixed approaches.
+There is a 40 mph speed limit over the bridge in both directions as trains are about to arrive at, or have just departed from, Norwich station.

-The bridge is also the home of Trowse Signal Box, which controls most of the Bittern Line from Whitlingham Junction to Sheringham.
+The bridge is also the home of Trowse signal box, which controls most of the Bittern Line from Whitlingham Junction to Sheringham.
 The line was resignalled in 2000, leading to the closure of a number of mechanical signal boxes with control moving to Trowse.
 The resignalling saw the end of one of the few remaining sections of single track main line controlled by tokens.